tesseract-ocr/tessdoc/TrainingTesseract2.md

   1. Cat the filtered box files in an identical way to the .tr files for handing off to unicharset\_extractor.
   1. Run the rest of the training process.
 Caution!
-This is not quite as simple as it sounds! cntraining and mftraining can only take upto 32 .tr files, so you must cat all the files from multiple languages for the same font together to make 32 language-combined, but font-individual files.
+This is not quite as simple as it sounds! cntraining and mftraining can only take up to 32 .tr files, so you must cat all the files from multiple languages for the same font together to make 32 language-combined, but font-individual files.
-The characters found in the tr files **must** match the sequence of characters found in the box files when given to unicharset\_extractor, so you have to cat the box files togther in the **same order** as the tr files.
+The characters found in the tr files **must** match the sequence of characters found in the box files when given to unicharset\_extractor, so you have to cat the box files together in the **same order** as the tr files.
 The command lines for cn/mftraining and unicharset\_extractor must be given the .tr and .box files (respectively) in the **same order** just in case you have different filterings for the different fonts.